Cherry28831/Invoice-Data-Extractor/README.md

 - Extracted text is sent to the Gemini API with a prompt for field extraction.
 - Parsed response is saved to combined_data.json and converted to an Excel file.
 - All weights are converted to kilograms.

+> ✅ Since we bundled `backend.py` into the final executable, there is **no need to install any libraries** or set up Python locally.
+Everything runs from the `.exe` — plug and play!

 ---